michaelruocco/wso2-api-manager-client/README.md

 ## Getting a Specific API

-It is also possible to get the details for a specific API, to do this you need to provide the name, version and provider of the API using the GetApiParams interface.
+It is also possible to get the details for a specific API, to do this you need to provide the name, version and provider of the API using the SelectApiParams interface.
 There is a default implementation that you can use as shown in the example below.
 The ApiSummary class returned when listing all APIs also implements this interface so it is possible to use those to get the full API details, this is also shown below.

-Using DefaultGetApiParams:
+Using DefaultSelectApiParams:

 ```
-GetApiParams params = new DefaultGetApiParamsBuilder()
+SelectApiParams params = new DefaultSelectApiParams()
-    .setName("api-name");
-    .setVersion("v1");
-    .setProvider("api-provider")
-    .build();
+params.setName("api-name");
+params.setVersion("v1");
+params.setProvider("api-provider")
 Api api = client.getApi(params);
 ```